enviodev/docs/docs/error-codes.md

 Failed to read schema file.

-Please ensure that the schema file is placed in the correct directory.
+Ensure that the schema file is placed in the correct directory.

 ### `EE201`: Parse Schema Error

 Failed to parse the schema.

-Please ensure that there are no syntax errors in `schema.graphql` file in the directory.
+Ensure that there are no syntax errors in `schema.graphql` file in the directory.

 ### `EE202`: Multiple DerivedFrom